 In Canada, mandatory certification for agricultural products represented as organic in import, exports, and inter-provincial trade was implemented at the federal level in 2009.
-The value of organic exports from Canada in 2015 was reported to be worth around 610 million Canadian dollars and tracked organic imports to Canada as valued at around 652 million dollars in that same year.
-Coffee is the leading tracked organic food product imported to Canada.
+The value of organic exports from Canada and the value of organic imports into Canada have both increased in recent years.

 Canadian females aged between 18 and 34 were the most likely demographic to actively include organic foods in their diet, whilst older males were most likely to avoid such products.
 However, the majority of respondents across most age groups and genders did not actively think about consuming organic foods.
 During a recent survey, it was found that fruits and vegetables were the most regularly purchased categories of organic food products in Canada.
 Eggs, milk, and fresh meat followed as the next most popular type of organic purchases.
 The Canadian sales value of organic packaged foods is forecast to rise to over 1.2 billion U.S. dollars by 2022.